Financial Assistance FAQ

 Yes, families from preschool through grade 12 are eligible to apply for and receive need-based financial assistance.

 Yes.
 The admission process and the financial assistance process happen simultaneously.
-We will deliver financial assistance and decisions to admitted families at the same time so they have time to consider their admission offer and meet enrollment agreement deadlines.
+We will deliver financial assistance and decisions to admitted families on the same day as admission decisions so they have time to consider their admission offer and meet enrollment agreement deadlines.

 Financial need is determined based on the student's entire family's ability to pay tuition; therefore, Catlin Gabel requires both parents and their spouses or domestic partners, if any, to participate in the financial assistance application process.
 Each household must complete a separate Parent Financial Statement and provide required tax documentation.
 Exceptions to this policy will be considered only for extraordinary circumstances and on a case-by-case basis.
 Neither the school nor SSS will share confidential information between households.

 Yes.
-So that students may fully experience all that Catlin Gabel offers, financial assistance is available for laptops (Upper School only), textbooks, school trips, bus service, clubs and enrichment programs, outdoor education, and global education.
+So that students may fully experience all that Catlin Gabel offers, financial assistance is available for laptops (Upper School only), textbooks, learning center services, Middle and Upper School robotics, school trips, bus service, clubs and enrichment programs, outdoor education, and global education.
 Funds are generally calculated and awarded at the same percentage as tuition assistance.

 We do not complete or file taxes until April 15 or later.
 How will that affect my application for financial assistance?

 SSS must receive the Parent Financial Statement and all tax forms by the dates specified in Apply for Assistance before an application can be considered.
-If your taxes are not completed by the deadline, you may submit a draft or estimate of your taxes with "draft" clearly noted.
+If your taxes are not completed by the deadline due to a high level of complexity, being self-employed, or missing IRS forms, you may submit a draft or estimate of your taxes with "draft" clearly noted.
 The committee will be able to provide a preliminary financial assistance decision that will be finalized upon receipt of your completed taxes.
 The preliminary award may change if there is a wide variance between the draft and completed taxes.

-If you review the financial assistance decision and feel that the tuition is not affordable, you may appeal the decision.
-Please send your request in writing to Sara Nordhoff, director of admission and financial assistance, within 15 days of receiving your award.
+If you review the financial assistance decision and feel that the tuition is still not affordable, you may appeal the decision.
+Please send your request in writing to Mary Yacob, assistant director of admission and financial assistance, within 15 days of receiving your award.
 Appeals must include new information that was not available to the committee during the initial review of your application.
-The committee will then review the appeal and decide, provided funds remain available, if an adjustment it warranted.
+The committee will then review the appeal and decide, provided funds remain available, if an adjustment is warranted.

 Every family pays a deposit of 10% of their net tuition when returning the enrollment contract(s) to Catlin Gabel.
 There are several ways to pay the remaining tuition contribution.
 The plans outlined below are available to all families at Catlin Gabel.